CompetitionAdmin/2026-Coding-with-Arduino-Competition/readme.md

-# Welcome to the 2026 Coding with Arduino Software Engineering Competition
+# Coding with Arduino Software Engineering Competition

 ## Code Submittal (Can be used to share code and changes for duration of the project)
 ## Create Branch